Instructor: Dr. Brant Jones

 There are several activities that will contribute to your learning in this class:

 Each problem solution you write on the homeworks and exams will be graded on the following four point scale:

 In this course, you are encouraged to discuss homework problems with other students in order to enhance your own learning and understanding of the material.
 However, the homework writeups and exam assessments must reflect your own work.
 You are expected to abide by the JMU Honor Code.

 I do not accept late assignments nor allow makeups for missed coursework.

 If you need to miss an exam, you should make arrangements with me at least one week ahead of time.
 I will assign a zero score for missed work if you do not communicate the reason for your absence in advance or if I do not approve the absence.

 Being a student is a full-time job, and this is a challenging class.
 Make sure you are budgeting enough time to think about the course outside of lecture.
-Generally speaking, I expect you to spend at least one hour outside of class for each hour of lecture, reading and thinking about the textbook.
-You don't need to spend all of this time working by yourself; consider starting a study group to share ideas about the reading.
+Generally speaking, I expect you to spend at least 90 minutes outside of class for each hour of lecture, reading and working on homework problems.
+You don't need to spend all of this time by yourself; consider starting a study group to share ideas about the reading and problems.